JCSDA/jedi-docs/docs/inside/testing/adding_a_test.rst

 Step 2: Define A Test Fixture
 -----------------------------

-In JEDI, test fixtures are generally used to create objects as directed by the relevant sections of the :doc:`configuration file <configuration>`, for use with the unit tests.
+In JEDI, test fixtures are generally used to create objects as directed by the relevant sections of the :doc:`configuration file </using/building_and_running/config_content>`, for use with the unit tests.
 As an example, consider this code segment in :code:`oops/src/test/interface/Increment.h`:

 .. code-block:: C++